BLACK

 Everything in this issue refused to stay shadowbanned inside the simulation.

-THIS IS THE ARGUMENT · THIS IS THE EVIDENCE · THIS IS THE POINT
+THIS IS THE ARGUMENT · THIS IS THE EVIDENCE · THIS IS THE SIMULATION.

-Black & Grey is published from Los Angeles.
+Black Grey Mag is published from Los Angeles.

 Editor-in-Chief Bil Brown.
 Associate Publisher Mat Mercuri.